 - Yates County emergency contact list

 Resources and information that pertain to chronic medical conditions.
-Sub folders will include case studies, literature, PDSAs, resources, and tools.
+Sub folders include resources and tools.
 Tools subfolders are separated by specific conditions.
 Resources for chronic conditions will include patient teaching tools, support services, and health literacy appropriate literature.
 For information on depression, see behavioral health.

 - Greater Rochester Pre-Diabetes and Diabetes Education and Support Services Guide